blabla1337/skf-flask/skf/markdown/knowledge_base/233-knowledge_base--high_value_transactions--.md

 ## Description:

-Whenever there are high value transactions a normal username / password static authentication method does not suffice to ensure a high level of security.
+Whenever there are high value transactions a normal username/password static authentication method does not suffice to ensure a high level of security.
 Whenever the application digests high level of transactions ensure that risk based re-authentication, two factor or transaction signing is in place.